 Tick if applicable

 Failure to provide statements (section 18)

 Failure to allow access to records (section 18)

+Transfer to allow access to receive (economics)

 Failure to pay at least minimum wage (section 19)

 Failure to provide statement of employment particulars (section 22)

 Deduction or requiring payment (Section 26)

 Working hours or leave period (Section 28)

 Detriment (section 30)

 Unfair dismissal (section 41)

-5. Number of persons employed by employer (if known)
+5. Number of persons employed by employer (if known) 6.
+Date when employment commenced

-6. Date when employment commenced
+7. Date when employment ended (if applicable)

 8. Job title

 9. Number of hours on average worked each week

 10. Normal amount of remuneration

+Defe no Acustian.

+Вето re taxation:

-Before taxation: After taxation:
+After taxation:

 11. Period of notice worked

+12. Details of ampleyee's membership of ampleyee's pension ashems

 12. Details of employee's membership of employer's pension scheme

+40 A muse otherwhere of the received

 13. Any other benefits received

-Start date: Remuneration:

-15. Remedies sought

-Tick if applicable Order to provide statements (section 18) Compensation for failure to allow access to records (section 18) Order for payment and compensation relating to minimum wage (section 19) Order to provide statement of employment particulars and compensation (section 22) Order for payment and compensation relating to deduction or requiring pay- ment (section 26) Compensation relating to working hours or leave periods (section 28) Compensation relating to detriment (section 30) Interim order for payment of salary relating to unfair dismissal (section 40) Compensation for unfair dismissal (sections 41 and 44) Reinstatement relating to unfair dismissal (sections 41 and 42) Re-engagement relating to unfair dismissal (sections 41and 43)

-16. Date of incident or periods covered

-17. Background and details giving rise to complaint or claim

-(continue on separate sheet if necessary)
+Start date: Remuneration: 5.
+Remedies sought Tick if applicable Order to provide statements (section 18) Compensation for failure to allow access to records (section 18) Order for payment and compensation relating to minimum wage (section 19) Order to provide statement of employment particulars and compensation (section 22) Order for payment and compensation relating to deduction or requiring payment (section 26) Compensation relating to working hours or leave periods (section 28) Compensation relating to detriment (section 30) nterim order for payment of salary relating to unfair dismissal (section 40) Compensation for unfair dismissal (sections 41 and 44) Reinstatement relating to unfair dismissal (sections 41 and 42) Re-engagement relating to unfair dismissal (sections 41and 43) 6.
+Date of incident or periods covered 7.
+Background and details giving rise to complaint or claim (continue on separate si heet if necessary)

-19. Details of complaint or claim made directly to the Employer

-Date: Details:

-20. List supporting material relevant to complaint or claim

-21. Explanation for complaint or claim being outwith the prescribed time limit

-22. Connected proceedings for wrongful dismissal or otherwise in a court in St Helena or elsewhere

-23. Declaration

-I understand that on receipt of this complaint or claim the Regulator will provide a copy of this form and any accompanying information to the Employer.

-I understand that the proceedings into this complaint or claim falls under the Regulator's jurisdiction and undertake to abide by all the Regulator's regulations and procedures.

-Signature of employee/ representative .....

-Date of complaint or claim .....
+New job (if applicable)

+18. Same or similar complaints or claims against the same employer, if so give details (if known) 19.
+Details of complaint or claim made directly to the Employer Date: Details: 20.
+List supporting material relevant to complaint or claim 21 .
+Explanation for complaint or claim being outwith the prescribed time limit 22.
+Connected proceedings for wrongful dismissal or otherwise in a court in St Helena or elsewhere 23.
+Declaration and that on receipt of this complaint or claim the Regulator will provide a copy of this form and any nying information to the Employer. and that the proceedings into this complaint or claim falls under the Regulator's jurisdiction and undertake by all the Regulator's regulations and procedures. e of employee/ representative Date of c omplaint or claim

-Return to: The Labour Regulating Authority, The Castle, Jamestown, St Helena STHL 1ZZ Telephone Tel: +290 2340 Fax: +290 2598 E-mail: yvonne.williams@sainthelena.gov.sh Response Form
+Return to: The Labour Regulating Authority, The Castle, Jamestown, St Helena STHL 1ZZ

+Telephone Tel: +290 2340 Fax: +290 2598 E-mail: yvonne.williams@sainthelena.gov.sh